pandafriedlich/CV_Challenge_2019/README.md

 > Given found matching corner points
 > > Use ransac algo to pick out the robust correspondings
 > > Apply 8-points-algo on robust_corres

+- T,R from E
+> Get T,R candidates (each has 2)
+> Calc depth of correspondings for all 4 combination
+> Choose the T,R with most pos. depth values